gmulea1/gmulea1.github.io/project_4/project4.md

 I am currently working on a watershed analysis using ArcMap, as my DEM raster file is huge and posed problems within QGIS.

-![Flow Map of the Yellowstone Region](flowmap.JPG)
+![Flow Map of the Yellowstone Region](flowmap.JPG) This is a flow map of the Yellowstone Region and it uses the DEM to calculate the direction water will flow from each pixel.
+This will be used to create a accumulation map (map of how much water will flow throuhg each pixel) and finally into a watershed basin map.

 ### Results
 ![3D Map of The Study Area](3dmap.png)